 Any interest in a foreign pension or similar arrangement

 Any 'item of deferred compensation'

 Any interest in property to be received in connection with performance of services

 When deferring payment of the tax, Form 8854 must be filed annually until the tax and interest are fully paid.
 Otherwise the deferred tax is due within 90 days of the expatriation act.

 While the Exit Tax is calculated on total cash and properties, the deferred portion of the tax is calculated on unsold properties.

 Note that in the event of a deferral of payment of the exit tax, the covered expatriate must appoint a US agent to accept any IRS correspondence and to permit timely enforcement and implementation.
 A deferral agreement to defer payment of the tax must be filed with the agent agreement at: 7850 SW 6th Court, Mail Stop 5780, Plantation FL 33324-3202.

-The National Debt has exceeded $19 trillion.
-Interest on this debt was $2.23t last year.
-The debt is based on the amount of marketable and non-marketable securities currently outstanding.
-Some forecasters predict that the interest can balloon to as much as will balloon to $8t by 2020.
-Total US debt based on household, business, state and local governments, financial institutions and the Federal Government is approaching $65t.
+The National Debt is more than $20.6 trillion.
+US total interest paid is $2.6 trillion.
+Some forecasters predict that the interest can balloon to as much as o $8t by 2020.
+Total US debt based on household, business, state and local governments, financial institutions and the Federal Government has now exceeded $69t.